 Officially request the EIN.
 IRS Form W-10 is designed specifically to request the day care provider’s EIN.
 The form is called “Dependent Care Provider’s Identification and Certification.”
 You can present this form to the day care provider as a formal request for the EIN.
 The day care provider may have a completed W-10 form available for you or include it in your welcome package.

 Look up the EIN on state records.
 Every state maintains a public database of businesses and corporations legally authorized to conduct business.
 These records are usually searchable online via the Secretary of State website for free.
 You can look up a business by the legal name, fictitious name or individual owner name.
-The records on file include items such as the data of establishment, registered agent, address and often the EIN.
+The records on file include items such as the date of establishment, registered agent, address and often the EIN.

 Use a private third party.
 For-profit, third-party companies exist to help you locate and verify information on a business.
-If you can't directly ask the day care provider about its EIN or can't maneuver the state search, you can hire a private group to complete your research.
+If you can't directly ask the day care provider about its EIN or can't maneuver the state search, you can hire a private company to complete your research.
 Fees vary by company, but the search should be fast, efficient and anonymous.